Learn how to use the pyramid of wealth building to actually build wealth!

 Knowledge needed: Basic

-Investment Grade Bonds are those with a rating of AAA, AA, A and BBB.
-Tools like Yahoo Finance will show you that information for free.
+Investment Grade Bonds are those with a rating of AAA, AA, A, and BBB.
+Again, tools like Yahoo Finance will show you that information for free.

-One thing to be aware of, though, is that these investment options have different lock-in periods, so plan your allocation wisely.
-That way you can make sure you have access to the cash when you need it, without paying any penalty fees.
+However, one thing to be aware of is that these investment options have different lock-in periods, so plan your allocation wisely.
+That way, you can make sure you have access to the cash when you need it, without paying any penalty fees.

 Example asset types: Stock ETFs that track main indexes, Quality dividend ETFs, Real Estate

 At this point, you’re saving consistently, even if just small amounts, and you have sorted out your emergency fund and saving pots.
 That’s great, so how should you invest the extra cash that comes in?